craftcms/commerce/docs/adjusters.md

 # Adjusters

 Adjusters are classes that return adjustment models to the cart.
-Ajustment models contain an amount which modifies the price of the order.
-Adjustment models can belong to
+Adjustment models contain an amount which modifies the price of the order.
+Adjustment models always belong to the order, but can optionally belong to a line item.

 An Adjuster class implements the Adjuster Interface found at `vendor/craftcms/commerce/src/base/AdjusterInterface.php`.

-A plugin will registers the adjusters it wants to be run on the order by providing an array of adjusters objects from your main Plugin file.

-## Register an Adjuster
+## Register a new Adjuster

 Simply append your adjuster class to the types array in the `OrderAdjustments::EVENT_REGISTER_ORDER_ADJUSTERS` event model.